MicrosoftDocs/mixed-reality/mixed-reality-docs/research-mode.md

 Then using a web browser that is connected to the same Wi-Fi network as your HoloLens, navigate to the IP address of your HoloLens (obtained through **Settings > Network & Internet > Wi-Fi > Hardware properties**).
 This is the [Device Portal](using-the-windows-device-portal.md), and you will find a "Research mode" page in the "System" section of the portal:

 ![Research Mode tab of HoloLens Device Portal](images/ResearchModeDevPortal.png)<br>
-*The HoloLens Device Portal has a new page for enabling and disabling Research mode in the "System" section.
-A reboot is required to complete the operation.*
+*Research mode in the HoloLens Device Portal*

 After selecting **Allow access to sensor streams**, you will need to reboot HoloLens.
 You can do this from the Device Portal, under the "Power" menu item at the top of the page.